aubreyrjones/mutagen/README.md

 Publishing with Mutagen is easy.

-  1. Write your fiction, world, and setting using whatever publishing techniques you favor.
+  1. Write and distribute your fiction, world, and setting using whatever publishing techniques you favor.

   2. Write a 1-2 page playbook for each playable class or archetype in your game.
 You'll write this using Mutagen Markup to mark